xephora/Threat-Remediation-Scripts/Threat-Track/Bloom_AdwareCampaign/readme.md

 ###  What are these pesky adware and how do they work?

-The adware appears to be distributed similarly to ChoziosiLoader, where a victim visits a website serving malvertisement.
-The victim is then lured into downloading an iso file to disk.
-When the iso file executes, the iso mounts like a CD/DVD.
-The contents of the disk image is read-only and cannot be removed by a local antivirus unless the iso is dismounted which makes the delivery mechanism effective.
-The payload delivery has evolved overtime, initially started as a simple setup installation file, but now the adware takes advantage of Windows shortcut file (lnk) to execute a batch script.
+The adware appears to be distribute similarly to ChoziosiLoader, where a victim visits a website serving malvertisement.
+The victim is lured into downloading the malicious iso.
+When the victim loads the iso, the iso mounts a read-only filesystem similarly to a CD/DVD.
+The contents of the disk image is cannot be removed by a local antivirus unless the iso is dismounted, which makes this delivery mechanism effective.
+The payload delivery has evolved overtime, initially started as a simple setup installation executable.
+Now, the adware takes advantage of the Windows shortcut file (lnk) to execute a batch script.
 Once the batch script executes, the adware is decompressed and implanted on the victim's computer serving Ads.
 Persistence is set via a registry key.

 ### Dynamic Analysis